-INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2013 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2014 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: IIPA recommends that Belarus remain on the Watch List in 2013.
+Special 301 Recommendation: IIPA recommends that Belarus remain on the Watch List in 2014.

-Priority actions requested to be taken in Belarus in 2013 - Key Legal Reforms: In 2011, Belarus completely revised its Copyright Law, and (according to an unofficial translation of the law) fixed key provisions including those pertaining to anti-circumvention and copyright management information.
+Priority actions requested to be taken in Belarus in 2014 - Key Legal Reforms: In 2011, Belarus completely revised its Copyright Law, and (according to an unofficial translation of the law) significantly improved several key provisions, including those pertaining to anti-circumvention and copyright management information.
 Still, there are a number of serious legal deficiencies that are preventing effective enforcement in Belarus.

-One serious problem is a provision in the 2011 law: Belarus-perhaps inadvertently, subjected the producers' and performers' rights of communication to a compulsory license (e.g. a right of remuneration rather than an exclusive right).
-While rights of remuneration are acceptable-if not favored-with respect to certain communications, such as traditional over-the-air broadcasting or performances of music in establishments, this is not the case with respect to transmissions that are effectively distributions of music to the public.
-Under the new Copyright Law in Belarus, the right of communication to the public includes the making available right; thus, the right of remuneration operates as a compulsory license for the distribution of music to the public.
-This is a violation of Belarus' obligations under the WIPO Performances and Phonograms Treaty (WPPT) (as well as the right of reproduction under the WTO TRIPS Agreement).
-IIPA urges the U.S. Government to engage with the Government of Belarus to quickly remedy this problem.
+Although it made many improvements, there are several serious concerns with the 2011 Copyright Law.
+First, Belarus (perhaps inadvertently), subjected the producers' and performers' rights of communication to a compulsory license - that is, a right of remuneration rather than an exclusive right.
+While rights of remuneration are acceptable for certain limited communications, such as traditional over-the-air broadcasting or performances of music in establishments, this is not the case for transmissions that are broad distributions of music to the public.
+The Copyright Law of Belarus incorporated a making available right within the right of communication to the public.
+But, as enacted, the right of remuneration operates as a compulsory license for all distributions of music to the public in violation of Belarus' obligations under the WIPO Performances and Phonograms Treaty (WPPT), as well as the right of reproduction under the WTO TRIPS Agreement.
+There are two additional serious concerns with the 2011 Copyright Law: (1) none of the limitations and exceptions in the law are subject to the three-step test of the Berne Convention or the WTO TRIPS Agreement, making them potentially very broad; and (2) the scope of rights for which the collective management organizations can receive state accreditations is extremely broad, and far outside of international norms.
+Rights holders, in particular the software industry, have provided significant resources for the training of local enforcement authorities in recent years (including in 2013), but report little noticeable improvement in either public awareness for IPR protection or enforcement activity by the authorities.
+There are also ongoing reports of significant procedural and administrative hurdles, including delays in government approval of right holder specific enforcement methodologies, which have impeded effective IPR enforcement operations.